trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 subcommands do not have to rely on Dhall tools to be installed separately.
 This would also allow tools that want to use JSON format to generate a temporary file created from the Dhall configuration file.

+# EXIT STATUS

+`0`
+:   If everything went OK.

+`1`
+:   If subcommand has encounter one of the following issues:

+        * Unable to parse command line arguments/options.
+        * Unable to parse configuration file, or if there was a type error in a configuration file.
+        * Required configuration file is missing.

+`2`
+:   Returned by a subcommand if the Command Wrapper environment wasn't set up
+    properly.
+In other words *SUBCOMMAND PROTOCOL* was violated by the caller.

+    This can indicate a version mismatch between Command Wrapper installation, and subcommand/toolset installation.

+*OTHER*
+:   Subcommands are free to use other *EXIT STATUS* codes if there is no
+    *EXIT STATUS* defined for that purpose.

 # SEE ALSO